Using RDS Data API - Amazon Aurora

 Important

 For DDL statements, we recommend continuing to run the statement after the call times out.
 When a DDL statement terminates before it is finished running, it can result in errors and possibly corrupted data structures.
-To continue running a statement after a call times out, specify the --continue-after-timeout option.
+To continue running a statement after a call exceeds the RDS Data API timeout interval of 45 seconds, specify the --continue-after-timeout option.

 For Linux, macOS, or Unix: